 Our education is small-group driven rather than lecture-based.
 Typically, students will spend their day on campus in a group of 8-10, with one faculty member.
 When in clinic, generally 2-4 students are paired with each physician.

-ACSOM's integrated curriculum allows students to become involved in a clinical and hospital setting from day one—a highly unique opportunity.
-ACSOM faculty is also incorporated in Dominica’s healthcare system, including faculty members managing the specialty ambulatory clinics and working at the main teaching hospital.
+ACSOM’s integrated curriculum allows students to become involved in a clinical and hospital setting from day one—a highly unique opportunity.
+ACSOM faculty is also incorporated into Dominica’s healthcare system, including faculty members managing the specialty ambulatory clinics and working at the main teaching hospital.
 Clinical work in the ambulatory and inpatient setting is structured around a team that is composed of a faculty member, a resident, and 2-4 medical students.
 This is a feature that is unique to ACSOM.

-Most other “island based” medical schools do not have access to local ambulatory and hospital clinics and have not developed clinical faculty on their island.
-Their students' clinical integration begins in Year 3, when students are sent to work with clinical affiliates in the United States.
+Most other “island-based” medical schools do not have access to local ambulatory and hospital clinics and have not developed clinical faculty on their island.
+Their students’ clinical integration begins in Year 3, when students are sent to work with clinical affiliates in the United States.
 ACSOM is the first such school that has designed its clinical integration similar to any modern, first-rate U.S.-based medical school.

-Course 1: Foundation of Medicine
+Foundation of Medicine

 The goal of the Foundations of Medical Science course is to review molecular bases of life and prepare students for further studies.
 During this course, students will become familiar with basic knowledge in 6 fundamental disciplines; biochemistry, molecules, cells/tissues, pathology, genes and development, oncology, and basic pharmacology.

-Course 2: Attack and Defense
+Attack and Defense

 This course is dedicated to immunology and microbiology.
 It is built on the previous block and reviews all key concepts in these two areas.
 This course is an introduction to basic immunology, virology, and microbiology.
 Emphasis is first placed on understanding the fundamentals of these disciplines, with examples relevant to clinical and diagnostic medicine.

-Course 3: Skeletal Structure and Function
+Skeletal Structure and Function

-In this 4-week block, students will learn several of the most common conditions including pathophysiological features, diagnosis, and basic management options.
+In this 4-week block, students will learn several of the most common conditions, including pathophysiological features, diagnosis, and basic management options.
 The first two weeks are dedicated to skin and adnexal disorders.
 The second half of this block considers muscle and bone disorders.

-Course 6: Energy & Metabolism
+Energy & Metabolism

 This course is designed to provide a deep experience in gastroenterology and hepatology aimed at gaining an understanding of the pathophysiology, molecular pathogenesis, and clinical management of diseases and exposure to current research in the field.
 This course also covers metabolism, hormones, and nutrition.